Executive Vice President

 After graduating from Southern Methodist University in 2002, Andrew moved to Washington, D.C. where he served on the staff of Arkansas Senator Mark Pryor and Congressman Marion Berry as a Legislative Assistant covering issues related primarily to agriculture, appropriations, trade, and transportation.
 In this role he focused on helping Arkansas farmers, agri-businesses, and rural communities.

-Andrew currently serves as a board member on the Agricultural Foundation for Agriculture and the University of Arkansas’s Agriculture Development Council.
+Andrew currently serves as a board member on the Agricultural Foundation for Agriculture, the Arkansas Ag Hall of Fame, the University of Arkansas’s Agriculture Development Council, and the USDA Natural Resources Conservation Service State Technical Committee.
 He also serves as a policy advisor to the American Cotton Producers arm of the National Cotton Council and as an advisor to the Arkansas Agricultural Workers Compensation Self Insurance Fund’s board of directors.

 West Higginbothom (Marianna, Arkansas)